Extensible Authentication Protocol

 EAP is an authentication framework for providing the transport and usage of material and parameters generated by EAP methods.
 There are many methods defined by RFCs, and a number of vendor-specific methods and new proposals exist.
 EAP is not a wire protocol; instead it only defines the information from the interface and the formats.
 Each protocol that uses EAP defines a way to encapsulate by the user EAP messages within that protocol's messages.

 EAP is in wide use.
-For example, in IEEE 802.11 (WiFi) the WPA and WPA2 standards have adopted IEEE 802.1X (with various EAP types) as the canonical authentication mechanism.
+For example, in IEEE 802.11 (Wi-Fi) the WPA and WPA2 standards have adopted IEEE 802.1X (with various EAP types) as the canonical authentication mechanism.